 If you decided to become an alchemist and got level 10 on your primary class, it’s time to make your way to Ul’dah, since that’s where the Alchemist’s Guild is located.
 Every time you craft an item, it's recipe will be added to your crafting log.
 The basic tools of an alchemist are an alembic and a mortar.
 Before we go into leveling - remember to upgrade your gear every couple of levels, it will make your progress decently easy.

 Leveling up your alchemist

-After you do that, you’re going to look for ways to accumulate experience on this class as fast as possible.
-Disciples of Hand rely heavily at Levequests (or simply leves) as their main and most basic source of experience.
+After you do that, you’re going to look for ways to accumulate experience in this class as fast as possible.
+Disciples of Hand rely heavily on Levequests (or simply leves) as their main and most basic source of experience.
 Alchemist is no exception in that case.

 Leves are repeatable quests that are unique to every class.
-They’re time gated, because to accept them, players have to spend leve allowances.
+They’re time-gated because to accept them, players have to spend leve allowances.
 Every character gains 3 allowances every 12 hours and can collect up to 100 of them.
-It's often worth to turn in the high quality items.
+It's often worth turning in the high-quality items.
 This way you can get better rewards, using the same amount of allowances.
 The Levequests are what allows for decently quick leveling that doesn't make you grind that much (just a little bit).

 Root Rush – take it from Eustace in Ul’dah, then craft three

 Growth Formulas Alpha – for each one you will need 1 Water Shard, 1 Shriekshroom, 1 Quicksilver, and 1 Rock Salt.
 Finally, deliver them to Gigyion in Western Thanalan.

 The Bleat Is On – the quest giver is Graceful Song in Western Thanalan.
 The objective is to deliver a